 Many women have won Nobel Prizes.
-For most of these women LAPL has one or more biographies, or books written by the honorees.
+For most of these women, the library has one or more biographies or books written by the honorees.
 Not every woman has a book on her life and work, so collective biographies are included.
-For the following women the library does not own any biographies.
+Currently, the library does not own any individual biographies for the following women.
 Ask a Librarian for help in researching their lives and contributions.

 For an overview of women who have won the Nobel Prize in different categories, past and current, check Nobel Prize Awarded Women.